Existence of solutions for deterministic bilevel games under a general Bayesian approach: Existence of solutions for the Bayesian approach

 Using the cancellation law for convex sets (see \cite[Corollary 3.35]{rockafellar2009variational}), we obtain that for every $x\in B(\bar{x},\delta)\cap X$, $ K_{n_1}\subset S(x)$ and so $\mu(K_{n_1})\leq \mu(S(x))$.
 Combining this last inequality with \eqref{eq:aprox1} we get

 which proves the lower semicontinuity of $\mu(S(\cdot))$ at $\bar{x}$. \end{proof}

-For a solution map $S$ whose values are full-dimensional, we can state a first theorem that provides sufficient conditions to ensure weak continuity of conditional beliefs, \DS{which complements} \cite[Theorem 3.1]{Mallozzi1996}.
+For a solution map $S$ whose values are full-dimensional, we can state a first theorem that provides sufficient conditions to ensure weak continuity of beliefs admitting density functions, in the spirit of \cite[Theorem 3.1]{Mallozzi1996}.
 Here, we write $L^1:= L^1(Y,\mathcal{B}(Y),\lambda_k)$, as the usual space of Lebesgue-integrable functions over $Y$, with $k=\adim(Y)$.